Home

 Veteran Trees (Ancient Tree Forum)

 Today many European countries are taking part in a movement to recognize and honour the ecological value of big trees as the oldest living beings in the natural landscape.
-A widespread belief is that "The conservation and protection of ancient trees is the biggest obligation to European biodiversity" Ancient Tree Forum.
+A widespread belief is that of UK's Ancient Tree Forum: "The conservation and protection of ancient trees is the biggest obligation to European biodiversity."

 In Britain during the last 50 years, 45 percent of the semi natural woodland has been cleared or converted into plantations, leaving a dearth of "wildlife trees" (left).
 A management guidebook has been published by the Ancient Tree Forum and tree heritage is being recorded for a national database: "All veteran trees are of historic interest; each is a survivor from the past, a relic of a former landscape" Veteran Trees.